-Now in its thirty-eighth year of publication, Indiana Review is a non-profit literary magazine dedicated to showcasing the talents of emerging and established writers.
+Now in its thirty-ninth year of publication, Indiana Review is a non-profit literary magazine dedicated to showcasing the talents of emerging and established writers.
 Our mission is to offer the highest quality writing within a wide aesthetic.

 As a biannual literary review, IR considers previously unpublished fiction, poetry, essays, and art.
 IR is edited and managed by Indiana University graduate students and funded mainly by subscriptions, grants, and partial university support.

 Works by contributors to IR have been awarded the Pushcart Prize and reprinted in The Pushcart Prize Anthology: Best of the Small Presses, as well as in Best American Short Stories, Best American Poetry, and The O. Henry Prize Stories.
 Additionally, we are recognized as one of the top 15 most challenging fiction markets by Duotrope.

 HOW IT’S POSSIBLE

 Our publication is made possible by grants from the English Department of Indiana University and the College of Arts and Sciences, and private support.